Now comes the interesting part of your research! You’ve gathered data in notes and are ready to dive into it.

 Setting tags means refining and structuring your data.
 Having set the right tags makes your data suitable for complex searches, such as “What did my participants say positive about the search feature in the interviews?” or “What usability problems occurred during the sign-up process?”.
 Not only will this simplify your research to spot patterns quickly, but also over time build up a powerful repository of searchable UX knowledge.

-You can open the search by clicking the magnifying glass icon in the right upper corner.
+You can open the search by clicking the search button on the left menu.
 On the search page, you can specify projects, notes, and tags that you wish to search for.
 When you specify multiple tags, only these parts of your notes will be shown, where the respective tags overlap.